SPOILER WARNING FOR MOANA

 4. They found their Moana on the last day of casting

 Moana has been advertised as “Introducing Auli‘i Cravalho,” and the teenager’s casting might be part of the reason some of us assumed the story was set in Hawaii.
-Cravalho is Hawaiian-Portuguese-Chinese-Irish, and she’s grown up in Hawaii, first hearing about Disney’s Moana auditions through her all-Hawaiian school.
+Cravalho is Hawaiian-Portuguese-Chinese-Irish.
+Plus, she’s grown up in Hawaii, and she first heard about Disney’s Moana auditions through her all-Hawaiian school.
 However, as Cravalho told MovieFone:

 I wasn’t planning on auditioning for this role, because I had seen many wonderful auditions for “Moana” on YouTube and I thought, ‘Oh my god, her voice is stellar, it’s so much better than mine.
 I wouldn’t get chosen anyway, so why should I try out.’

 Luckily for her (and us), the right person was in the Oahu audience of a charity competition Cravalho participated in, and that led to her auditioning for Moana on the final day of casting.
 They clearly saved the best for last.